mkv25-games/LD30/design/tasklist.md

 - Consider reducing Harvester resource amount to 1 from 2
 - Consider resource gathering pay back, currently 50% yield, consider 33% yield
 - Add alternative image for unsupported flash player plugin on web preview
-- Slight lag spike when selecting a tile after movement options have already been displayed
 - View map after end of game, without any further player interaction
 - Pre-combat report about battle allowing the player to confirm or postpone the battle